datacarpentry/genomics-r-intro/episodes/01-introduction.md

 ## Getting help with function arguments

-Of course, you may have wanted to round to one significant digit. `round()` can do this, but you may fist need to read the help to find out how.
+What if you wanted to round to one significant digit? `round()` can do this, but you may first need to read the help to find out how.
 To see the help (In R sometimes also called a "vignette") enter a `?` in front of the function
 name: